-Powered by .id - the population experts for Mornington Peninsula Shire
+Powered by .id (informed decisions) for Mornington Peninsula Shire

 Mornington Peninsula Shire is a diverse municipality in terms of its land use and economic base with a mixture of urban areas, resort towns, tourist developments, rural land and parkland.
 The earliest settlements in the Shire serviced the surrounding rural districts, but proximity to Melbourne and the coastal environment quickly made tourism and retirees key drivers in local residential development.
 This has led to the creation of a contiguous urban area along most of the Port Phillip coast.
 The expansion of the Melbourne metropolitan area into the northern areas of the Shire has given areas such as Mount Eliza and Somerville characteristics of suburban areas, with most people working in other areas to the north, such as Frankston and Dandenong.
 Significant industrial expansion after the Second World War in the east of the Shire (around Hastings and Crib Point) was a further impetus to residential development, while improved road transport access (notably the Mornington Peninsula Freeway) improved residents’ access to work in areas to the north and stimulated growth across the municipality including in rural areas, such as Red Hill.